mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 QUIC implementations will fragment large RTP packets into smaller QUIC STREAM frames.
-The data carried in these QUIC STREAM frames is transmitted reliably and in order such that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
+The data carried in these QUIC STREAM frames is transmitted reliably and is delivered to the receiving application in order, so that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
 No retransmission has to be implemented by the application since data that was carried in QUIC frames that were lost in transit is retransmitted by QUIC.